SamOO-7/omega/deps/shnake-0.5/README.md

 Shnake is a generic command interpreter with multicommand support.

-The shnake library has been initially developped to correctly handle the [omega framework] shell interfaces.
+The shnake library has been initially developped to correctly handle the [Omega Framework] shell interfaces.
 Therefore, it was built in order to stand generic, and usable by any other open-source project.

 - The shell part extends the pretty good `cmd` standard library, adding many